 The best electric snow shovel should dependably clear away the average snowfall in your area far more easily than a conventional shovel.
 Take these key factors into consideration when you compare models.

-Some manufacturers claim their electric snow shovels can go over deeper snows with more than one pass.
+Some manufacturers claim their electric snow shovels can go over deep snow with more than one pass.
 But if the snow is soft, these devices may sink into the snow since they’re designed to sit on a paved surface.
 This will just push snow over the top of the tool rather than clear it out of your path.

-The width of the chute determines the width of the path your electric snow shovel can clear in a single pass.
+The width of the chute determines the width of the path your electric shovel can clear in a single pass.
 Chutes range from around 10 to 16 inches wide.
 A wider chute means fewer passes to clear an area.

 Ease of Use

-Whether corded and cordless, the best electric snow shovels should be easy to operate.
+Whether corded and cordless, the best electric snow shovels are easy to operate.
 Just turn them on and push them along a paved surface to remove fresh snow.
-Some have adjustable handles to fit the height of the user.
-Others may feature a second handle to help you push the shovel through the snow.
+The following features also affect the shovel’s usability:

-The attached cord on a corded electric snow shovel usually isn’t longer than 6 feet.
+- Cord length: The attached cord on a corded electric snow shovel usually isn’t longer than 6 feet.
 But you can’t plug them right into a wall outlet anyway.
 You have to use a 12- or 14-gauge (check the owner’s manual) exterior extension cord that you purchase separately.

 The Advantages of Owning an Electric Snow Shovel

-Electric snow shovels are easier to use than a manual snow shovel and less expensive than a full-size snowblower.
+Electric snow shovels are easier to use than a manual snow shovel and less expensive than a full-size snow blower.
 They expedite snow removal so you have more time for sledding, snowball fights, or staying warm indoors.

 - Reduces back, arm, and shoulder pain and fatigue associated with shoveling snow.